matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/contracts/differences-with-ethereum.md

 On Ethereum, both `CREATE` and `CREATE2` accept the `initCode` of the contract plus concatenated constructor parameters as input.
 However, on zkSync, contract deployment is done via hashes, and the `factoryDeps` field of EIP712 transactions contain the bytecode.
 The actual deployment is done by providing the contract’s hash to the `ContractDeployer` system contract.

 To ensure that `create`/`create2` works correctly, the compiler must know the bytecode of the deployed contract beforehand.
-The compiler interprets the arguments of create as slightly unfilled arguments calldata to the ContractDeployer, and the datasize/ dataoffset Yul instructions were adapted to return a constant size and the bytecode hash instead of bytecode.
+The compiler interprets the `calldata` arguments as incomplete to  `ContractDeployer` (the rest is filled with the compiler internally).
+The `datasize`/ `dataoffset` Yul instructions were adapted to return a constant size and the bytecode hash instead of bytecode.

 Consider the following code snippets: